International Master’s Program in Asia-Pacific Studies

 The International Master’s Program in Asia-Pacific Studies (IMAS) is closely related to the International Doctoral Program in Asia-Pacific Studies (IDAS).
 Their curricula focus on several main subjects – Taiwan and China studies, and other Asian regional studies.
 All courses are taught in English and cover a wide range of topics that include developments in the economy, ethnology, culture, society, and politics of the Asia-Pacific region.

-The IMAS and IDAS curricula improve students specific knowledge of the region, broadens their horizons, and connects them with local students and professors in a multicultural environment.
-IMAS ideal candidates are social science undergraduates with research or work experience in both the public and the private sector.
+The IMAS and IDAS curricula improve student’s specific knowledge of the region, broadens their horizons, and connect them with local students and professors in a multicultural environment.
+IMAS’ ideal candidates are social science undergraduates with research or work experience in both the public and the private sector.

 In the end, by teaching our students to systematically analyze and understand the Asia-Pacific region, we believe they will broaden their worldviews, foster the ability to handle international affairs and enhance their global competitiveness.